lightbend/kalix-jvm-sdk/samples/java-protobuf-eventsourced-customer-registry/README.md

 mvn kalix:runAll
 ```

-With both the proxy and your service running, any defined endpoints should be available at `http://localhost:9000`.
+With both the Kalix Runtime and your service running, any defined endpoints should be available at `http://localhost:9000`.

 * Create a customer with: